-Table 4: Effect of the May 2008 change without 10 percent worst sellers to realize fewer transactions, and correspondingly obtain significantly fewer DSRs.
+As the first order effect of introducing BM, we expect the sellers with relatively poor records to realize fewer transactions, and correspondingly obtain significantly fewer DSRs.
 So we looked at shifts in the number of DSRs received post March 2008 by percentile of sellers distributed by DSR scores.
 Table 6 in Appendix B shows that the number of DSRs received after the introduction of BM decreased significantly only for the 10 percent poorest sellers (the effect is -5.76 from a level of 44.44 ratings per month before that, with a standard error of 1.50).
 Re-doing the regressions that underly the results in Table 2 and dropping the 10 percent worst sellers yields Table 4.
 It is immediate that the results that are very similar, thus supporting our claim that our analysis is not affected by the introduction of BM.